DeclanChidlow/vale.rocks/src/posts/ai-terminology.md

 What was a deeply technical community with generally agreed-upon terminology was largely burst open with the wide release of ChatGPT.
 Suddenly, a lot more people were exposed to modern AI, and marketing-led commentary thrust a deeply technical topic haphazardly into simple terms.
 Now we're stuck with a linguistic debt.

 I'd suggest part of this is due to resources.
 With most major systems, progress is slowly made with resources coming along with it as well, and then a takeoff happens.
-With AI, the takeoff happened concurrently with the creation of public resources aimed at the general public, so natural selection didn't have time to occur before adoption.
+With AI, the takeoff happened concurrently with the creation of resources aimed at the general public, so natural selection didn't have time to occur before adoption.

-One of the ultimate purposes of any jargon is to simplify communication.
+Te ultimate purpose of any jargon is to simplify communication.
 Rather than saying something super complex and informative, such as 'Large-Scale Transformer-Based Natural Language Pattern Recognition and Generative Model', we say 'large language model', and rather than 'large language model', we say 'artificial intelligence', and rather than 'artificial intelligence', we say 'AI'.

 The International Standards Organisation has made an effort to standardise terminology in [ISO/IEC 22989](https://www.iso.org/standard/74296.html), but things are still lacking, and confusion is common.